Written by Cameron Crowe

 Set in California during the early to mid-eighties, the picture takes place at a crossroads in time.
 Sex was still safe (or so we thought), crack had yet to become an epidemic so drugs were still cool and funny, despite Reagan’s “War on Drugs”.
 Cameron Crowe was a young reporter for Rolling Stone Magazine (see Almost Famous) and was young enough at the time to blend in with high school students and wrote a book based on what he heard.
 He then adapted the book to the screenplay that became Fast Times at Ridgemont High.

 Cast with virtual unknowns at the time, the credits now read like a who’s who of Hollywood.
-Sean Penn had gained some notoriety for his role in Taps, and Ray Walston was fairly well-knows for his role in the My Favorite Martian television series, but other than that the majority of the cast wasn’t familiar to the public.
+Sean Penn had gained some notoriety for his role in Taps, and Ray Walston was fairly well-known for his role in the My Favorite Martian television series but other than that the majority of the cast wasn’t familiar to the public.

 What really stands out during the course of the film are the really good musical montage sequences as well as the soundtrack.
 There’s a lot of The Eagles, The Go-Go’s, Jackson Browne, and even Led Zeppelin makes an appearance courtesy of the relationship Cameron Crowe had with them.
 This was a time when certain bands didn’t allow their music into films, never mind commercials, and Zeppelin was notorious for that.

-Hangouts of Rigemont High is an interactive map feature which gives information about various locations seen in the film.
-There’s also the Cast & Filmmaker Biographies, Production notes, Musical Higlights featuring the various terrific musical montages seen in the film and the Theatrical Trailer.
+Hangouts of Ridgemont High is an interactive map feature that gives information about various locations seen in the film.
+There are also the Cast & Filmmaker Biographies, Production notes, Musical Highlights featuring the various terrific musical montages seen in the film, and the Theatrical Trailer.